IDAES/idaes-pse/docs/install/index.rst

 5. The IPOPT solver depends on the GNU FORTRAN libraries, which are not bundled with it.
 Unless you know that these are already installed on your system, you should manually install them using "apt-get", "yum" or other appropriate package manager.
-Depending on how your system is setup you either need to use "sudo" or install packages as the "root" user.
+Depending on how your system is set up you either need to use "sudo" or install packages as the "root" user.

    apt-get (Debian or Ubuntu based distributions)::